rishu-sa/GettingandCleaningData/README.md

 # GettingandCleaningData
-Getting and Cleaning Data Course Project
+Getting and Cleaning Data Coursera Assignment

 Requirement:
 You should create one R script called run_analysis.R that does the following.